sakuttomon/CS416-Sound/code/popgen/README.md

 ### Get rid of the note clicking by adding a bit of envelope

-Added an `apply_envelope()` function to apply on a generated waveform to manipulate the sound dynamics of a given note.
+Added an `apply_envelope()` function to apply on a generated waveform, manipulating the sound dynamics of a given note.
 The ADSR parameters are fixed in the code, but different values are passed into the melody and bassline generation.

 **Melody** is designed to sound "omnipresent" with a gradually ramping attack and high sustain level to keep these notes at the forefront.
 A shorter release is applied to make the melody sound precise and defining.